Home / packaging / how to make custom packaging

 7. Create the Design of the Packaging

 Create the design of the packaging by incorporating key design elements like colors, graphics, logos, and typography to reflect the brand’s identity.
 Choose brand-aligned colors that evoke specific emotions, stand out on the packaging, and create visual interest using accent tones.
 Graphics should be high-quality, relevant, and consistent with the brand’s tone to effectively communicate the product’s value.
 Position the logo prominently for maximum visibility, strengthening brand recognition and trust.
 Typography should align with the brand’s personality, enhance readability, and complement the overall design, using font sizes and styles to establish hierarchy and appeal.
-Thoughtfully combining these design elements ensures the packaging is cohesive, visually striking, and a powerful extension of the brand’s identity.
+Thoughtfully combining these design elements assures the packaging is cohesive, visually striking, and a powerful extension of the brand’s identity.

 The image given below highlights major branding elements in packaging design, including colors, logos, typography, and graphics.